carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 ### fromList

-You can use the `Channel.fromList` method to create a queue channel (with multi values)  from a list object.
+You can use the `Channel.fromList` method to create a queue channel from a list object.

 ~~~
 aligner_list = ['salmon', 'kallisto']